LimelightVision/LimelightDocs/docs/getting_started.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 We highly reccomend following the static IP instructions for reliability during events.

+Follow these steps before starting:
+* Go to add/remove programs in windows, and search for "bonjour"
+* How many items do you see?
+	* If there are two (2) items with "bonjour" in their name, uninstall "bonjour print services"
+	* If there are no (0) items with "bonjour" in their name, install bonjour from our Downloads page.
+* Reboot your robot and computer.
+* Follow the steps listed below.

 .. tabs::

 	.. tab:: Static IP Address (Recommended)